Transition from Ming to Qing: Aftermath

 Immediately before the Ming dynasty was overthrown by Li Zicheng and the Qing entered Shanhai Pass, disease, famine, starvation and bandits ravaged the population of China.
 A disease killed half of the population in cities across China from 1640 to 1642 and three out of ten people in Huzhou died of plague and starvation.
-As the rural areas were hit by famine, peasants abandoned their homes by the millions, bandits took over Huguang, entire parts of the countryside were abandoned by peasants in the middle of China and theft and begging was widespread in cities by peasants looking for food and cannibalism spread all over famine hit Henan. in 1641 northern China was hit by disease and plague spreading to Huangpi and the plague infected corpses were the only food available to the survivors.
+As the rural areas were hit by famine, peasants abandoned their homes by the millions, bandits took over Huguang, entire parts of the countryside in the middle of China were abandoned.
+Theft and begging by hungry peasants became widespread in cities and cannibalism spread all over famine-hit Henan.
+In 1641, northern China was hit by disease and plague spreading to Huangpi, and plague-infected corpses were the only food available to survivors.
 A massive drought in 1636 hit Huangpi amidst a series of natural disasters.
 Plague, locusts and famine spread all over.
-The plains and villages were hit by bandits and rebels as starving refugees, orphans who lost parents to disease and fired postal couriers and soldiers whose salary was cut off turned into rebels in 1642 all over China.
+The plains and villages were hit by bandits and rebels, because starving refugees, orphans who had lost parents to disease as well as fired postal couriers and soldiers whose salary had been cut off turned into rebels in 1642 all over China.

 China's population growth led to devastating death tolls due to famine from cold weather, drought and floods.
 Soil and anything that was consumable was eaten by people in 1637 in Jiangxi in a massive famine.
 The massive disease epidemic devastated South Zhili (Jiangnan) from 1641 to 1642 hitting the region twice, leaving corpses from the disease all over Zhili and killing 9 out of 10 across northern Zhejiang after it spread there from the Grand Canal from northwestern China.
 Due to the loss in people, crops were not farmed further exacerbating the famine.
 The Yangtze river delta's urban regions, the coastal southeast and the northwest were all hit by massive famine as the grain producing regions lost productivity.
 Massive deflation blew up as silver bullion remained in Fujian and stopped grain and payments for famine relief from reaching famine victims.
 The rebellions broke out because of these famines.
 Famine hit Hangzhou from 1640 to 1642, killing 50% of the population, forcing the impoverished to eat cocoons and silkworms, and forcing the rich to eat rice gruel.
 In multiple counties only three out of ten survived when Henan was hit by the 1641 disease plague epidemic.